Published: March 9, 2018 • Last updated: January 6, 2021 at 6:16 am

 Research the regions you think you want to settle into — whether it’s Stittsville in the west, or Britannia Village, just steps from the Ottawa River.

 Do some number crunching and decide the most amount of money you are willing to spend on your mortgage payment, property taxes, condo fees and utilities.
 This will effectively dictate your purchasing budget, as will of course the amount of mortgage you qualify for.
-Here is a simple tool from our website that can help you play with numbers and run some scenarios.
+Here is a No form found from our website that can help you play with numbers and run some scenarios.

 Know Your Buying Power!

 This is super important.
 Translate to — get yourselves a mortgage pre-approval certificate from a reputable mortgage lender.
-Here is our handy Pre-Approval Primer – things you need to know.
+Here is our handy No form found – things you need to know.

 The main benefits of a mortgage pre-approval are: